 8. How to spend time with your own thoughts.
 Our sport is a mix of team and individual effort.
 On the one hand we train in a team environment, represent a team, but yet compete in individual races, and spend an overwhelming amount of time with only our thoughts and the black line.
 This isn’t such a bad thing.
 In a world that is desperate to distract us from sunrise to sunset, from our phones to social media, it’s great to have some distraction-free time to swim around in your own thoughts.

 9. How to be grateful for the simple things.
 Gratitude for people who can pass you without clawing your legs and abdomen, backstrokers who can swim without Wolverining from across the lane-line, and the butterflier with 9 foot arms who bends his arms when he swims past you.
+Swimming teaches you to be grateful for the little victories, the small wins that help keep you motivated and grateful.
 For swimmers, it’s the simple things.

 10. How to win, and how to lose.
 You can learn a lot about someone when watching them be defeated.
 The way they react both in the immediate aftermath, in the hours afterwards, and in the days and weeks that follow.
 Swimming (and sport in general) provide the opportunity to learn how to win and lose with grace.